amineHY/postgreSQL/README.md

 # WHERE clause and AND

-the where clause alow to filter the data based on condition test=# SELECT \* FROM person WHERE gender='Male';
+The where clause alow to filter the data based on condition

+    test=# SELECT \* FROM person WHERE gender='Male';

     id | first_name | last_name | email | gender | date_of_birth | country_of_birth
     -----+--------------+--------------+--------------------------------------+--------+---------------+------------------